 "Asymbiotic Technique of Orchid Seed Germination" by A. J. Hicks is back in stock in the form of a newly updated and expanded Second Edition, with an entire chapter on symbiotic germination by Scott Stewart.

-"The Orchid Seed Germination Manual" by the same author, is also available for purchase at Ravenroost Books and covers much of the same core material in a more concise text.
+"The Orchid Seed Germination Manual" by the same author, is also available for purchase at Ravenroost Books and covers much of the same core material in a more concise spiral format.

 "Orchid Seed Germination Media.
 A Compendium of Formulations" By A.J.
 Hicks, edited by K. Lynn.
 An authoritative reference containing of over 130 recipes and formulations for growing orchid seeds in vitro.